tannerjared/DeepBrainNet/README.md

 ----Data Requirements----

 - T1 scans must be in nifti format
-- Scans shoud be skull-striped and linearly registered
+- Scans shoud be skull-striped and linearly registered.

+JT note: The authors are not clear if the linear registration is 6, 9, or 12 degrees of freedom.
+They also do not detail what the target is.
+The assumption because they used FLIRT is MNI152 space.